Police Officer

 I am the in the process of hiring in Virginia my question is if I passed my polygraph can I still not get hired? also my spouse has a assault and battery charge cause she was involved in a domestic does that play a role in my background check??

-Asked by Mr Frazier about 12 years ago
+Asked by Mr Frazier over 12 years ago

 I don't know Virginia law, but in many (most?) states, you can pass all of the tests and still not be hired.
 If you think about it, say 100 people pass all of the tests but there are only 10 positions open.
 90 people passed but won't be hired.